TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 * `TriBITS Repository`_: A collection of one or more `TriBITS Packages`_ specified in a `<repoDir>/PackagesList.cmake`_ file and zero or more TPL declarations specified in a `<repoDir>/TPLsList.cmake`_ file.
+  As discussed below, Repositories can include Native Repositories and Version Control (VC) Repositories.

 .. _TriBITS Projects: